adheremo65/phase-1-coffeeShop-kiosk-project-/README.md

 The order form will be submited once the customer selects theier order. when the order got submited, order information like the prfered name will be displayed for the user .
 The customer should be able to see their selection and subtotoal price foreach selection before final check out.
+After selection the customer should click the checkout button to send out the order